 I love the people here and working with them - being part of a business that serially 'does the right thing'.

 Through this Thematic Analysis the FSG has been able to set up working parties under each theme, with the support of Inextrinsic, and hence continue the effort toward making the Firm the best place to work.
 One of the Partners commented that there is a new vocabulary within the firm that is more empathetic and understanding of employees' life choices.

-From an individual perspective, many consultants reported that the interview itself was therapeutic, which they hadn’t anticipated.
+From an individual perspective, many consultants reported that the interview itself was therapeutic, which they had not anticipated.
 Having the chance to talk freely to someone independent of the organisation prompted self-realisations and helped them to make sense of some of their own thoughts.